Holding Retailers Responsible for Dangerous Products

 Building a Case Against a Major Retailer

-Because Colsen Fire Pits LLC lacks the financial resources to compensate victims, many lawsuits focus on Walmart’s responsibilities as a major retailer.
-Public court documents indicate that plaintiffs have named Walmart alongside manufacturers in cases alleging flame-jetting and failure to warn regarding burns from tabletop fire pits.
+Because Colsen Fire Pits LLC has stated that it lacks the financial resources to compensate consumers, many lawsuits have focused on Walmart’s responsibilities as a major retailer.
+Public court filings show that plaintiffs have named Walmart alongside manufacturers in cases alleging flame-jetting hazards and inadequate warnings related to burns from tabletop fire pits.